OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Will GenAI Survive Capitalism.md

 I fear the outcomes.

-When too much money chases initially good ideas, bad things tend to happen.
+When too much money chases initially good ideas, bad things often happen.

 The Commons loses.
 We lose.

-Capitalism, at least in its current form, is insatiable.
-And greedy.
+Capitalism, at least in its current form, is greedy and insatiable.

 Whether we can [fix Capitalism](https://bra.in/2pJEWB) is a subject for future posts.